• Sign In

 Book Chapters

-• Mozaffari, A., Jones, T., (2020).
+• Mozaffari, A., and Jones, T. (2020).
 Negotiation, Strategic Action and the Production of Heritage.
 Heritage Movements in Asia: Cultural Heritage Activism, Politics, and Identity, 2, 1-31.

 • Jones, T., Mozaffari, A., & Jasper, J. M. (2020).
 Understanding Heritage Activism.
 Heritage Movements in Asia: Cultural Heritage Activism, Politics, and Identity, 2, 32-55.